TryGhost/docs/content/install/ubuntu.md

 ---

-A full guide for installing Ghost on your production server using Ubuntu
+A full guide for installing Ghost on your Ubuntu production server

 ## Overview